Generic Name: ranolazine (ra NOE la zeen)

 headache with chest pain and severe dizziness, fast or pounding heartbeats; or

-signs of a kidney problem - little or no urinating; painful or difficult urination; swelling in your feet or ankles; feeling tired or short of breath.
+kidney problems - little or no urination; painful or difficult urination, swelling in your feet or ankles; feeling tired or short of breath.

 Common Ranexa side effects may include: